pyxll/pyxll-jupyter/README.md

 as the current workbook.

 The *subcommand* option can be used to switch the Jupyter subcommand used to launch the Jupyter web server.
-It can be set to either `notebook` for the default Jupyter notebook interface, or `lab` if using Jupyterlab.
+It can be set to either `notebook` for the default Jupyter notebook interface, or `lab` if using Jupyterlab *(experimental)*.

 If *disable_ribbon* is set then the ribbon button to start Jupyter will not be shown, however Jupyter may still be opened using the "OpenJupyterNotebook" macro.

+## Experimental JupyterLab Support

+Jupyterlab can be used instead of the default Jupyter Notebook interface by specifying `subcommand = lab` in the ``[JUPYTER]`` section of the pyxll.cfg file.

+This requires Jupyterlab >= 4.0.0 to be installed.
+At the time of writing, version 4 of Jupyterlab is in pre-release and can be installed using:

+    pip install --pre jupyterlab

 ### Qt

-The pyxll-jupyter package uses the Qt [QWebEngineView](https://doc.qt.io/qt-5/qwebengineview.html) widget, and by default will use the [PySide2](https://pypi.org/project/PySide2/) package.
+The pyxll-jupyter package uses the Qt [QWebEngineView](https://doc.qt.io/qt-5/qwebengineview.html) widget, and by default will use the [PySide2](https://pypi.org/project/PySide2/) package for Python <= 3.9 or the [PySide6](https://pypi.org/project/PySide6/) package for Python >= 3.10.

 This can be changed to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) by setting `qt = PyQt5` in the `JUPYTER` section of the config.
 You will need to have both the `pyqt5` and `pyqtwebengine` packages installed